The 2019 application is now open. Apply by Sunday, December 9th.

 - Current resume & unofficial transcripts

-- Three essays - this is your opportunity to show us your passion for computer science
+- Five essays - this is your opportunity to show us your passion for computer science

-- Two letters of recommendation letters from professors, advisers or supervisors (names and email addresses of references must be entered by the application deadline - letters of recommendation themselves are due one week later)
+- One letter of recommendation from professors, advisers or supervisors (names and email addresses of references must be entered by the application deadline - letters of recommendation themselves are due one week later)

 Not a match?
 Register with The Lime Network, or join Friends of The Lime Network, and we'll notify you when the applications for other scholarships launch.